 There are a couple myths that should be cleared up.
 Not all schools that claim to be “Montessori” are the same.
 There is not a patent on the name “Montessori”.
-This essentially means that anyone can open up a school and claim to be “Montessori” and the reality is that the owners or teachers might have read a book.
 The truth is that 70% of the schools in North America that claim to be “Montessori” are not accredited and do not have Montessori trained teachers.
-The school might be very well intentioned and might be a good school, but the requirements for an actual Montessori are clear according to the Association of Montessori Internationale (AMI); the organization whose mission it is to preserve Maria and Mario Montessori’s work:
+The school might be very well intentioned and might be a good school, but the requirements for an authentic Montessori school are clear:

-*All Teachers must be AMI Montessori trained for the ages/ classrooms they are teaching
+*All teachers must be Montessori trained for the ages and classrooms they are teaching

-*There must be a 3 hour uninterrupted morning work cycle and a 2 hour afternoon uninterrupted work cycle for children in the Primary classroom
+*There must be a 3-hour uninterrupted morning work cycle and a 2-hour afternoon uninterrupted work cycle for children in the Primary classroom

-The curriculum also extremely important and while LEAP chooses to add to the original curriculum with the languages, cultural physical education, and purposeful formal studying of the 19 Pueblos of New Mexico to study and to visit each semester.
+LEAP adheres to these standards.
+We also choose one of the 19 Pueblos of New Mexico to study and to visit each semester.
 We also enjoy dabbling in and exploring foreign languages and cultures as time and interest allow.
-While adding to the curriculum (within reason) is perfectly fine, it is not acceptable to simply ignore or not teach entire sections (geometry and biology are often overlooked).
+While adding to the Montessori curriculum (within reason) is perfectly fine, it is not acceptable to simply ignore or not teach entire sections (Geometry and Botany are often overlooked).
 Please feel free to look at our curriculum when reviewing other schools.